 - Psychotherapists work with individuals to help them overcome psychological issues or explore the deeper regions of consciousness.

-Counselling is a holistic discipline and a career counsellor, for example, may also address issues such as insecurity, lack of self esteem and other psychological issues.
+Counselling is a holistic discipline, and a certified counsellor may address issues such as insecurity, lack of self-esteem and other psychological problems.
 In the course of treatment, a psychotherapist may also address issues such as marital problems and career choices.

 Styles of Counselling